mahmoud-alashkar/mahmoud-alashkar/README.md

 </p>

 - 🏢 I'm a Senior Operations Support System Engineer at Telecom Egypt
-- 👨‍💻 As Sr.OSS Engineer , I'm constantly learning and exploring new technologies to improve my skills in DevOps.
+- 👨‍💻 As Sr.OSS Engineer , I'm constantly learning and exploring new technologies to improve my skills in DevOps Engineering.
-- 💬 Ask me about my experience with Linux System Administration , Python and Shell Scripting or anything related to DevOps.
+- 💬 Ask me about my experience with Linux System Administration , Python and Shell Scripting or anything related to DevOps Engineering.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.